rsocket/rsocket/Protocol.md

 #### For Stream

 As a Requester or Responder __sends__ REQUEST_RESPONSE, REQUEST_FNF, REQUEST_STREAM, REQUEST_CHANNEL, REQUEST_N, CANCEL, ERROR, or PAYLOAD frames, it maintains a __position__ of that frame within an individual stream in that direction if the stream is resumable.
-In other words __position__ is the number of frames a Requester or Responder has sent withing a single logical stream.
+In other words, __position__ is the number of frames a Requester or Responder has sent withing a single logical stream.
 The __postion__ value is a 32-bit integer that starts at 0.
 As a Requester or Responder __receives__ those tracked frames, it maintains an __implied position__ of that frame within the stream in that direction.
 In other words, __implied position__ is the number of frames received by a Requester or Responder within a single logical stream.
 The __implied position__ is also a 32-bit value that starts at 0.

 The reason this is ‚Äúimplied‚Äù is that the position is not included in each frame and is inferred simply by the message being sent/received within the stream in relation to previous frames in this stream.